 On August 21, 2018 from 3:00-4:00 Eastern, we will hear from Amielle DeWan, PhD, Executive Director of Impact by Design, who will be discussing how we can evaluate and increase the impact of environmental behavior change interventions.

 NAAEE Members are invited to submit nominations to recognize the positive contributions of individuals and organizations in the field of EE.
 Awardees will be recognized at the Annual NAAEE Conference.
 The deadline for 2018 award nominations is August 3.

-Please join us on Thursday, June 28, 3-4 pm ET, for another installment of NAAEE's monthly webinar series.
-In this round table webinar, we will hear from a dynamite group of speakers (representing NAAEE, the Children & Nature Network, the Pisces Foundation, EPA, Duke University, and Tamarack Media) working to connect research and practice.
-We hope you'll join us to learn more about how these organizations are working independently and together to build the evidence base for advancing environmental education and the children and nature movement.
+The June 2018 installment of NAAEE's monthly webinar series featured a roundtable of dynamite speakers working to connect research and practice.
+Watch the recording to learn more about how these organizations are working independently and together to build the evidence base for advancing environmental education and the children and nature movement.

 For the May 2018 installment of NAAEE's monthly webinar series, we heard from Aimee Nezhukumatathil.
 Born to a Filipino mother and Malayali Indian father, Aimee is a writer and poet best known for her jovial and accessible reading style and lush descriptions of nature and landscapes.

 This position provides administrative, research, and writing support to NAAEE staff on key projects, including the Global Environmental Education Partnership (GEEP), a network of countries interested in building worldwide capacity for environmental education and sharing environmental education (EE) best practices to achieve greater reach and impact.
 This position reports to the Director of International Programs and to the NAAEE Executive Director, and is funded through December, 2018, with the possibility of extension.